BIM October 09, 2025

 Many of these recommendations may seem somewhat generic, but their usefulness is not to be underestimated:

-• Keep stakeholders informed about the process of clash detection and clash resolution.
+• Keeping stakeholders informed about the process of clash detection and clash resolution.

-• Perform the first clash detection cycle as soon as the BIM model is ready so that you have a bigger head start on solving all of the potential issues.
+• Performing the first clash detection cycle as soon as the BIM model is ready so that you have a bigger head start on resolving all of the potential issues.

-• Record and document all of the results of clash detection, including the changes that were made to resolve them.
+• Recording and documenting all of the results of clash detection, including the changes that were made to resolve them.

-• Use clear guidelines for clash detection, it is important to find a middle ground between noticing every minor overlap and missing important large clashes.
+• Using clear guidelines for clash detection.
+It is important to find a middle ground between noticing every minor overlap and missing important large clashes.

 • Clash detection software with competent integration capabilities is preferable for all users, as it greatly simplifies the process of clash detection and the extraction of the results.